deepaklearner/sample_cypher/README3.md

     // For CEO, display the managerid as L1managerid; for others, use L1’s employeeNumber CASE
-      WHEN Level = 1 THEN user.managerid
+      WHEN Level = 1 THEN managerid
       ELSE L1.employeeNumber
     END AS L1managerid,